Artemisia Bowden: Legacy

-Artemisia Bowden passed away on August 18, 1969, in San Antonio.
+Artemisia Bowden died on August 18, 1969, in San Antonio.
 She was cremated and interred in Corpus Christi, Texas.
 Bowden is recognized not only for her contributions to the success of St. Philip's College, but also for her leadership and success in civic and welfare projects for African Americans in greater San Antonio.

 Bowden received an honorary degree from both Wiley College in 1935 and Tillotson College in 1952 for her civic work.
 She served as president of the San Antonio Metropolitan Council of Negro Women, founded and served as president of the Negro Business and Professional Women's Club and founded the Bowden Chapter of Business and Professional Women.”
 In 1955 Zeta Phi Beta sorority named her woman of the year.
 The National Council of Negro Women awarded Bowden as "one of the ten most outstanding women educators in the United States."

-Artemisia Bowden's legacy lives on today and is honored by San Antonio Independent School District's Bowden Elementary School, the Bowden Administration Building at St. Philip's College, and the University of Incarnate Word's Health and Eye Center.
-In 2015 she was elevated to sainthood in the Episcopal Church with August 18 as her saint day.
+Artemisia Bowden's legacy lives on today and is honored by San Antonio Independent School District's Bowden Academy, the Saint Artemisia Bowden Center of Excellence at St. Philip's College, the Bowden Legacy Building at St. Philip's College, and the University of Incarnate Word's Bowden Eye Care and Health Center.
+In 2015, she was elevated to sainthood in the Episcopal Church with August 18 as her Feast Day.
+She was named President Emeritus by Alamo Colleges District.